abpio/abp-commercial-docs/en/startup-templates/microservice/database-migrations.md

 }
 ```

- `IdentityServerDataSeedContributor` is used for seeding the required `IdentityServerDataSeeder` and seeding data runs after migrating all the databases:
+ `IdentityServiceDataSeeder` is used for seeding the required `OpenIddictDataSeeder` and seeding data runs after migrating all the databases:

 ```csharp
 private async Task SeedDataAsync()